doftorul/fx-trade/README.md

-# FX-trade
+# FxTrade

-Freqtrade is a ForEx trading bot written in Python.
+FxTrade is a ForEx trading bot written in Python, with the possibility to implement strategies (both classical or based on machine learning) and trade directly on Oanda Broker (both practice or real environment).
+The bot can be easily integrated with Telegram for monitoring and commanding.
 It is designed to support all major exchanges and be controlled via Telegram.
-It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.
+If you want to contribute to this project, just let me know.

+## Main components

 ## Run bot